 The filter is located inside your home, typically in a closet housing the HVAC unit.
 Eventually, it will accumulate a large amount of dust and debris which will affect overall performance.
 Remember, if your filter is too clogged, your AC will work overtime to compensate for the lack of efficiency.
 This ends up costing you more on monthly utilities and puts a strain on your unit.

 Even if you continue to do regular AC maintenance, you will need to call a professional at least once a year to take a look at your AC system.
 There are also times when no amount of DIY guides or online tutorials will help you – keep in mind that Florida state legislation states any electrical work done to your home needs to be done by a licensed technician.
 If you do not enlist the services of a licensed technician, your home may not be up to code.
-You can always count on the experienced and fully licensed and insured team at Art Plumbing, AC & Electric to have your back when it comes to regular preventative maintenance.
+You can always count on the experienced and fully licensed and insured team at Art Plumbing, Air Conditioning & Electric to have your back when it comes to regular preventative maintenance.

 The following are a few issues that only licensed technicians can handle: